yojoseparra/work/README.md

 Conclusion of the conclusion.
 Are you recruiter looking for an IT professional? go to Italy to hunt for Data Analysts.
 Are you looking for a IT job but you do not have the hot title experience? profile yourselve as a Data Scientist and go to Portugal or Poland.

-# Further Analysis
+## Further Analysis

   There was not evidence of specialization in jobs like Data Analyst or Business Analyst.
 These jobs are paid less maybe because of the overall perception of lack of specialization.
-I do believe that many Business are specialized, but in reality, those specialized Business Analysts may need to rebrand themselves.
-This is a coplex topic that might prove to be interesting, I suppose recruiters in traditional companies are looking for Data Analysts, Banks and Finance for Business Analysts and IT companies for Data Scientists.
-In reality I can dare to say that job content may be very similar, but this is feed for further digging.
+I do believe that many Business Analyst professionals are specialized, but in reality, those may need to rebrand themselves if higher salary is what they want.
+This is a coplex topic that might prove to be interesting in further research.
+I suppose recruiters in traditional companies are looking for Data Analysts, Banks and Finance for Business Analysts and IT companies for Data Scientists.
+In reality I can dare to say that job content may be very similar, but this is tought for further digging.

-  There is not a clear distinction of skills respect to Job title, this may offer oportunities to the new job applicant.
-Nevertheless, further research need to be done to identify what a particular sector is acostummed to.
+  There is not a clear distinction about skills respect to Job title.
+This may offer oportunities to the new job applicant.
+Nevertheless, further research need to be done to identify the 'Job Title' a particular sector is acostummed to.
 Business Analyst is a very poorly paid generic title, but heavily used in Banks and insurances.
-It might be interesting to explore the reception of newcomers by hiring departments after application rebranding.
+It might be interesting to explore the reception of newcomer 'Data Engineers' or 'Data Scientists' by hiring departments after aplicants rebrand themselves and ask for higher payement.